CprimeLearningLabs/terraform-azure-intro/labs/lab-5.1-Module_Call/lab5.1-calling_a_module.md

 ```
 </details>

-In the azurerm_postgresql_firewall_rule resource, update the server name argument to reference the module instead of the server resource.
+In the <code>azurerm_postgresql_firewall_rule</code> resource, update the server name argument to reference the module instead of the server resource.
 Look at the module documentation to see what the exported attribute for the server name is.
 Be sure to include the "module" prefix in the reference.

 <details>